TABLE OF CONTENTS

 Nitrate is an organic or inorganic compound that is a derivative of the elements of nitrogen and oxygen.
 Inorganic nitrates are formed by bacteria and are typically used as the main ingredient in fertilizers in agriculture (Collins Dictionary; Businessdictionary.com).
 On the other hand, organic nitrates are manufactured compounds that are generally used in explosives (Businessdictionary.com).
 When consumed, nitrates, along with water are converted into nitric oxide in the human body.

-Nitrates, while used industrially and in some processed foods, are also naturally found in some vegetables such as spinach, arugula, celery, rocket, lettuce, carrots and beetroot (EFSA, 2008).
+While used industrially and in some processed foods, nitrates are also naturally found in some vegetables such as spinach, arugula, celery, rocket, lettuce, carrots and beetroot (EFSA, 2008).
 In this case, the nitrates are taken up by the plants as a nutrient and then assimilated into cell protein (Panos, 2008).
 However, this type of nitrate is considered ‘dietary nitrate’ and healthy for humans in recommended amounts, unlike its chemically-laden counterparts which are used in industrialized products and processed foods among other things (Ward et al, 2005).

 Nonetheless, research contents that foods which naturally contain nitrates should not be fed to children under three (3) months old as these foods can be contaminated with higher levels of nitrates due to the use of fertilizers or manure(Preboth, 2005).

-In general, nitrates or rather, their converted counterparts are considered toxic and can cause severe burns if they should come into contact with the skin as well as the development of certain cancers and other diseases when consumed in high amounts (Ward et. al, 2005; Encyclopedia Britannica).
+In general, nitrates or rather, their converted counterparts are considered toxic and can cause severe burns if they come into contact with the skin as well as the development of certain cancers and other diseases when consumed in high amounts (Ward et. al, 2005; Encyclopedia Britannica).
 Let’s discuss!

 The Discussion

-Nitrates and Nitrites which function as preservatives in processed or cured foods have been a controversial subject matter over the years.
+Nitrates and Nitrites which function as preservatives in processed or cured foods have been a controversial subject over the years.
 This is especially due to the potential formation of nitrosamines, which is the substance that is formed when nitrates are used in high concentrations in foods that are then cooked at high temperatures.
-This usually occurs in the case of processed or red meat which usually requires high heat for cooking penetration (Kuhnle and Bingham, 2007).
-Nitrosamines are generally considered a carcinogen (Agency for Toxic Substances and Disease Registry, 1989) that is, their consumption can cause the body to become toxic and thus lead to the formation of certain diseases, particularly cancers.

 One of the principal uses of nitrates dates back more than Fifty (50) years ago and was generally used as fertilizers in agriculture.
 However, its use in agriculture accelerated in the 1950s to what it is today (Ward, 2009).
 This was particularly due to its ability to be soluble in water.
-Nitrates fertilizers include ammonium, sodium, potassium and calcium salts.
+Nitrate fertilizers include ammonium, sodium, potassium and calcium salts.
 However, over the years, its usage has spanned that of being used on crops to be chemically produced and used in food products as well as in drinking water.

 While nitrates consumed in high amounts can cause severe health effects in humans, recent research has indicated their beneficial effects on health when it is consumed in reasonably low amounts.
 Some of the benefits include the lowering of blood pressure as well as cardiovascular health (Lundberg et al, 2006; 2011).